 Do you have an important automation testing interview?
 Are you also worried about the questions asked?
 Then do not fret.
-We have curated the top 25 frequently asked automation testing interview questions.
-These are quick 10 min read questions that will definitely help you and prep you to crack the interview.
+We have curated the top 50 frequently asked automation testing interview questions.
+These are quick 20 min read questions that will help you and prep you to crack the interview.

-Ans.
 Automation testing is using automation tools to create and execute test cases.
-It helps in finding defects and test the overall working of the software.
+It helps in finding defects and testing the overall working of the software.
 In automation testing, the test results are also generated automatically without the need for human intervention.

 - It reduces human work/effort.